 SKEET RANGE RULES

-All guns shall be unloaded and the actions left open, except when on the firing line.
+3. Guns must be unloaded and actions open except on the firing line / station

 GENERAL CLUB RULES <----- Click

 Today’s skeet field varies little from its 1920 beginnings.
 It has eight shooting stations and two trap houses.
 Seven of the stations are arranged in a half moon between the two trap houses, and one station is directly between them.
 The high house, on the left side of the field, throws its targets from a trap 10 feet above the ground.
 The target rises to a height of 15 feet by the time it travels to the center of the field.
 The low house target, on the right side, leaves the trap house just 3-1/2 feet from the ground.
 It also rises to a height of 15 feet by the time it reaches the center of the field.